oVirt/ovirt-site/source/uncategorized/networks.html.md

 This document will try to cover the various networking aspects and some basic usages.

-## The Logical Network Difeinitions
+## The Logical Network Definitions

 ### The Data Center Networks